NJarZe/gdp-gitbook/power-bi-guidelines.md

 The development team must be assigned with the role Member.
 This role grants sufficient rights for them to create and update reports and the workspace app.

-The Division lead should be added to the the workspace with the role Admin.
+The Division lead should be added to the workspace with the role Admin.
 At least one BICC representative should be added to every workspace with the role Admin.

 ### Naming convention